-H. Contacting and Cooperating with Law
+H. Contacting and Cooperating with Law Enforcement: A Complainant has the right to notif

 Enforcement: A Complainant has the right to notify law enforcement or to decline to notify law enforcement.

 - I. Importance of Preserving Evidence: Survivors/ Victims of sexual violence should take steps to preserve all physical evidence to assist in proving that a crime occurred or in obtaining an order of protection, restraining order or other such court order. - J. Privacy: The College will protect the identity of parties and witnesses involved in the resolution of a report of Prohibited Conduct to the extent doing so does not unreasonably interfere with legally protected rights of others, the investigation into and resolution of the reported conduct, or the implementation of Supportive Measures, sanctions or remedies.